NethermindEth/github-workflows/README.md

 Copyright (c) 2024 Nethermind - All rights reserved

-This is an internal repository containing proprietary workflows and templates.
+This is an internal repository containing proprietary workflows and examples.
 See [LICENSE](LICENSE) file for details.